Stumblef00l/DAA-Assignment-2/README.md

-# DAA-Assignment-2
+# Maximum Flows in Networks and Maximum Bipartite Matching
-Implementing the Ford Fulkerson algorithm to calculate maximum flow of a network.
+This repository implements the Ford Fulkerson algorithm to calculate maximum flow in a network.
+The Maximum flow algorithm extended for finding the maximum matching of a bipartite graph efficiently.

 ## Group Members
 Group 24: